MisterFlask/PhaserCardGame/src/docs/worldbuilding.md

  (Technically it is not really clear that Hell has any specific relationship to the Christian realm of punishment for sinners, but the aesthetic parallels were strong enough to overcome any academic screeching on this topic, and people simply started referring to it as Hell regardless.
 Some academics still futilely insist that everyone call it "The Maxwell-Levi Adiabatic Plane", which they certainly will not.)

+ # The British Land Crawlers
+The British Land Crawlers are massive iron-clad vehicles, resembling a cross between a Victorian battleship and a steam locomotive mounted on enormous caterpillar tracks.
+Their hulls are covered in blessed steel plating and intricate Maxwell coils that generate protective fields against Hell's more metaphysical hazards.
+The largest models can be up to 300 feet long, with multiple decks and compartments.

+## External Features
+The exterior is bristling with defensive features:
+- Blessed water cannons to repel lesser demons
+- Retractable bridges and loading ramps
+- Observation cupolas with reinforced glass
+- Emergency exits sealed with holy symbols
+- Massive headlamps that pierce the infernal gloom
+- Deployable grounding rods to safely discharge hellfire strikes

+## Internal Layout
+The interior is arranged in a strict hierarchy:
+- Bridge Deck: Command center and navigation
+- Passenger Decks: Segregated by class, from luxurious first-class cabins to crowded steerage
+- Cargo Holds: Reinforced compartments for various goods
+- Engineering Decks: Housing the massive steam engines and Maxwell generators
+- Crew Quarters: Spartan but secure accommodations
+- Chapel: Required by company policy for crew morale

+## Crew Composition
+A typical crew includes:
+- Captain and Officers (usually ex-Royal Navy)
+- Engineers (specially trained in Maxwell field maintenance)
+- Chaplain (for blessing equipment and crew counseling)
+- Security Detail (armed with blessed weapons)
+- Medical Staff (trained in both mundane and supernatural ailments)
+- Stokers and General Crew (often recruited from Hell's underclass)

+## Navigation and Safety
+Land Crawlers navigate using a combination of:
+- Blessed compasses that point toward the nearest planar gate
+- Barometric instruments that detect dimensional instabilities
+- Maxwell field sensors to avoid dangerous anomalies
+- Traditional maps supplemented with demonic intelligence

+Safety protocols are rigorous:
+- Regular blessing of critical systems
+- Constant monitoring of hull integrity
+- Strict quarantine procedures for contaminated cargo
+- Emergency protocols for various supernatural threats
+- Regular drills for demon attacks and dimensional anomalies

+## Life Aboard
+Life aboard a Land Crawler is a unique blend of Victorian maritime tradition and infernal adaptation.
+The constant rumble of engines mixes with the distant screams of the damned.
+Crew members wear protective amulets and carry personal blessing kits.
+The air is filtered through sanctified scrubbers but still carries a hint of brimstone.

+The rhythm of shipboard life is marked by:
+- Watch changes announced by blessed bells
+- Daily prayer services in the chapel
+- Regular maintenance of protective wards
+- Careful rationing of blessed water
+- Constant vigilance against supernatural threats

+Despite the dangers, many crew members develop a fierce pride in their vessels and their ability to safely traverse Hell's treacherous landscapes.
+The Land Crawlers represent humanity's triumph over supernatural obstacles through the application of industry and ingenuity, even if that triumph requires constant maintenance and eternal vigilance.

 # FACTIONS

 ### The Stoker's Union